-Szechuan chicken or Sichuan chicken is a popular Chinese style chicken appetizer most often found on the Chinese restaurant menus.
+Szechuan chicken recipe with video & step by step photos – Also known as Schezwan chicken or sichuan chicken, this popular Chinese style chicken appetizer is most often found on the Chinese restaurant menus.
 Sichuan is the name of a province in China.
 It is also spelled as Szechuan or Szechwan in different regions of the world.

 What is Szechuan chicken?

 Szechuan chicken is a delicious and flavourful dish made by tossing chicken in spicy, sour, hot & tongue tickling Sichuan sauce.

 Sichuan cuisine is well known and loved for its bold flavours which comes from the generous use of garlic, red chilies and Sichuan peppercorn.

 Originally foods from Sichuan cuisine are hot, spicy, pungent & sweet.
 Most Chinese restaurants serve foods that are toned down to suit the local palate.